Architectural Foundations of Runtime Theme Switching

 1. Define a normalized token schema mapping semantic values to primitive design tokens.
 Establish a strict naming convention (e.g., --{category}-{property}-{variant}) to ensure predictable resolution.

 2. Implement a theme registry that serializes token maps into CSS custom property declarations.
-Use a build-time transformer (e.g., Style Dictionary or Theo) to generate atomic CSS files per theme context.
+Use a build-time transformer (e.g., Style Dictionary) to generate atomic CSS files per theme context.

 3. Attach a lightweight state observer to user preference inputs, triggering document.documentElement.setAttribute('data-theme', value).
 This framework-agnostic mutation instantly propagates through the cascade without triggering component re-renders.

 4. Integrate system-level detection to seed initial state, ensuring alignment with prefers-color-scheme Integration standards.
-A synchronous <script> block in <head> should read localStorage or matchMedia() before the first paint.
+A synchronous inline <script> in <head> should read localStorage or matchMedia() before the first paint.

 5. Apply server-side rendering strategies that inline critical theme variables directly into the HTML payload, mitigating flash-of-unstyled-content through SSR Hydration & Fallback Chains.